Jorch72/YAMSWiki/Port-Forwarding.md

 `Unable foward port 80 for Public website: Exception - Object reference not set to an instance of an object.`

 If you see an error message in the [[global log]] like the above, YAMS has been unable to find a UPnP router to talk to, make sure you have UPnP enabled in your router config (just Google your router model and UPnP).

+## If all else fails

+Use a website like (PortForward.com)[www.portforward.com] to help you manually port forward and disable YAMS built-in forwarding via the [[settings menu]].